We live in a fast-changing world of advanced technology. Time has changed so has the SEO.

 Even in 2015, mobile phone queries outstripped desktop queries in Google.
 Since then users give equal importance to the apps just as websites.

-Hope this post will help you understanding where SEO has come and where SEO stands today.
+Hope Search SEO Tools will help you understanding where SEO has come and where SEO stands today.
 This understanding is really helpful if you wish to become a good online marketer.